vzhou842/victorzhou.com/content/posts/2019-05-29-intro-to-cnns-2.md

 )
 ```

-Running that code gives us results like this:
+Running that code on the _full_ MNIST dataset (60k training images) gives us results like this:

 ```
 Epoch 1